paralleldrive/react-feature-toggles/README.md

 Same as FeatureToggles but merges the featuresthe browser search params so that features can be enabled or disabled via the url

 ### FeatureEnabled
 Checks the features state via react context and renders the children if the feature is enabled.
+It will not render the children if the feature is not specified.

 #### Props
 * `featureName` (String) the name of a feature
 * `children` (React Element)

 ### FeatureDisabled
 Checks the features state via react context and renders the children if the feature is disabled.
+It will also render the children if the feature is not specified.

 #### Props
 * `featureName` (String) the name of a feature